cleeb94/DigHum/_posts/2019-11-11-webscraping.md

 16. Opening the terminal and checking that one is in the folder *lesson07* which contains the file *practice3.txt*

-17. Scraping the articles from the file *practice3.txt* into the folder *practice3* without repetitions through the cmd-terminal:
+17. Scraping the articles from the file *practice3.txt* into the folder *practice3* without repetitions (-nc) through the cmd-terminal:
 ```
 wget practice3.txt -P ./practice3/ -nc
 ```